 Normally created by community groups wishing to grow their own food.
 They are often managed and used more communally than allotments.
-All community garden models are different and can have many different purposes that extend further than just growing fruit and vegetables - for example, education and training, upgrading underused/vacant and derelict land or community building and recreation.
+All community garden models are different and can have a number of different purposes that extend further than just growing fruit and vegetables - for example, education and training, upgrading underused/vacant and derelict land or community building and recreation.